L (SEPTA Metro): Extension proposal

 An extension of the then-Market–Frankford Line from Frankford to Roosevelt Boulevard and Bustleton Avenue had been proposed in 2011, but no plans or extension construction has taken place.

 Proposed infill station

 In the City of Philadelphia's 2021 Transit Plan, one proposal in their list of possible high-capacity transit expansion plans was an infill station located between the L's 15th Street/City Hall and Drexel stations.
-The 9-block area between the two stations was cited as being a major part of Philadelphia's Central business district since the 1960's.
-The plan stated that an infill station on the Market—Frankford Line in this part of the city would not only provide better access for major developments, but it would also create transfer opportunities with frequent north-south bus routes on 19th and 20th Streets.
+The 9-block area between the two stations was cited as being a major part of Philadelphia's Central business district since the 1960s.
+The plan stated that an infill station on the Market—Frankford Line in this part of the city would not only provide better access for major developments, but it would also create transfer opportunities with frequent north–south bus routes on 19th and 20th Streets.
 However, the 2021 Transit Plan said that while initial studies showed such a station would be feasible and highly beneficial, it would be very difficult and expensive to build.